 We are Empowering Individuals To Become Independent, Self Sufficient and Contributing Members of their Communities; Free of Abuse.
 We do this by Providing Safe Housing Programs to Individuals Who May Be Experiencing Abuse Through Sexual and Domestic Violence, Homelessness and/or but not limited to Self Abuse.
 Our business provides an array of services tailored to meet the specific needs of individuals who have been in an abusive lifestyle and/or situation.

 As Peer Survivors of homelessness, abuse and array of underlying circumstances ourselves, we now dedicate our lives to guiding other persons in their journey of reaching their goals.
-We continue our experience through ongoing education through various outlets such as such as webinars, and on-site education certificate programs directly related to the issues of abuse within the Maricopa and surrounding counties we serve.
+We continue our experience through ongoing education through various outlets such as such as webinars, and on-site education certificate programs directly related to the issues of abuse within the communities we serve.

-The Angel House- Safe Advanced Living Homes for Homeless Women in Abusive Lifestyles and or Situations Sexual and Domestic Violence, Homelessness and or but not limited to Self Abuse
+WE have Olif's Place in Mesa, Arizona which is an All Gender Inclusive Property for Individuals in Abusive Lifestyles and/or Situations.
+Sexual and Domestic Violence, Sex Trafficked Homelessness and or but not limited to Self Abuse and ..........

 Our staff includes trained and certified Sexual and Domestic Violence Advocates onsite.
 We educate our clients through in class training and webinars provided through the Arizona Coalition to End Sexual and Domestic Violence, and other related Social Providers. www.acesdv.org